 Designation facilitates private investment, improves economic development opportunities

-LANSING, Mich. – For their efforts in establishing a solid foundation to attract private investment and further build on municipality assets, the city of Mt.
-Pleasant has been awarded the Redevelopment Ready Communities (RRC) certification, the Michigan Economic Development Corporation (MEDC) announced
+LANSING, Mich. – For its efforts in establishing a solid foundation to attract private investment and further build on municipality assets, the city of Hillsdale has been awarded the Redevelopment Ready Communities (RRC) certification, the Michigan Economic Development Corporation (MEDC) announced.

-Mt.
-Pleasant joins 30 other Michigan communities which have qualified as “thoroughly prepared” when it comes to planning and zoning to remove traditional barriers and promote opportunities for prospective investors.
+Hillsdale joins 33 other Michigan communities that have qualified as “thoroughly prepared” when it comes to planning and zoning to remove traditional barriers and promote opportunities for prospective investors.
+To see the complete list of RRC communities, visit here.

 “Our mission at MEDC is to empower communities so they can proactively shape their future; a future built on a solid foundation of retaining and attracting business investment and talent,” said MEDC Senior Vice President Katharine Czarnecki.
-“Mt.
-Pleasant’s commitment to continuous improvement and community-focused development will pay dividends for many years to come.
-We look forward to further strengthening our relationship with the city and its other economic development partners.”
+“Hillsdale’s commitment to continuous improvement and community-focused development will pay dividends for many years to come.
+With several new projects underway, they are a prime example of what is possible when a community invests in itself to prepare for the future.”

 About Michigan Economic Development Corporation (MEDC)